 The shallow waters are perfect for swimming, while the soft sand is ideal for sunbathing.
 On the public side, you can go kite-surfing and windsurfing and also rent lounge chairs and umbrellas, so this is a really good choice for any type of beachgoer.

 Arillas is a narrow and rocky beach, which actually keeps some people away.
-However, this is also what makes it a great beach in Corfu for naturists and enjoy swimming in the crystal-clear waters of the Ionian Sea.
+However, this is also what makes it a great beach in Corfu for naturists who enjoy swimming in the crystal-clear waters of the Ionian Sea.

 To get to the clothing-optional section, go to the north side.
 After you maneuver around a small rocky outcrop, you will find your own paradise.
 The fact that this beach is so long and can accommodate hundreds of people without disturbing each other makes Arillas one of Corfu best nudist beaches!